5 Things Why Uganda is Better than Kenya!

 4. Local Friendliness and Intimacy

-Uganda is often noted by tourists and expatriates for the exceptional warmth, friendliness, and courtesy of its people.
+Tourists and expatriates often note Uganda for the exceptional warmth, friendliness, and courtesy of its people.

-Fewer Crowds: Uganda’s safari parks are generally less crowded than Kenya’s world-famous reserves like the Maasai Mara.
-This can provide a more intimate and less commercialised wildlife viewing experience.
+- Fewer Crowds: Uganda’s safari parks are generally less crowded than Kenya’s world-famous reserves, such as the Maasai Mara.
+It can provide a more intimate and less commercialised wildlife viewing experience.

 5. Milder Climate

-Due to its generally higher altitude plateau and numerous bodies of water, Uganda’s climate is often described as slightly more temperate and humid than parts of Kenya, leading to:
+Because of its high-altitude plateau and vast bodies of water, Uganda maintains a more temperate and humid climate than parts of Kenya.

-Moderate Temperatures: Day-to-day temperatures in the central and southern regions (including Kampala) can feel more moderate, with a pleasant warmth and high rainfall maintaining the green landscape.
+- Moderate Temperatures: Day-to-day temperatures in the central and southern regions (including Kampala) can feel more moderate, with pleasant warmth and high rainfall that maintain the green landscape.